formikaio/themes/README.md

 ### Compiler

-Theme now supports PHP, Blade and Twig.
-To use Blade or Twig template you just create a file with extension
+Theme now supports PHP and Blade.
+To use Blade template you just create a file with extension
 ```
-[file].blade.php or [file].twig.php
+[file].blade.php
 ```

 ### Render from string.